 4. NYC Taxi

 New York City is considered a hotspot for all things art and design.
-The taxi service in New York is its own character that has been glorified in many romantic comedies.
+The taxi service in New York is its character that has been glorified in many romantic comedies.
 But this logo…is just so dull and unimpressionable.
 We have so many questions!
 Out of all the fonts that exist, somehow, the designers chose these two bad fonts to make one awful logo.

 Moral of the story: Your logo must be stimulating to the observer’s mind.
 It’s not doing what it’s supposed to if people forget about it in five seconds.